jogetoss/openkm-dms/README.md

 # Description

 The OpenKM Document Management System (DMS) plugin facilitates the seamless integration of OpenKM and Joget.
-This integration currently utilises two plugin types:
+This integration currently utilises these plugin types:

 * Form Options Binder - Retrieve folder paths from OpenKM.